OB-lab/James_et_al._2021-MBE/README.md

 A SFS is referred as *folded* when the information about the ancestral/derived state of the SNP is unavailable.
 Instead, the minor allele frequency is used as criterion for assigning an ancestral/derived-like state.
 A SFS is referred as *joint* when it summarises information from two or more populations.

 Since the SFS strictly only considers SNPs without missing data, most of the SNPs can be lost when all the individuals in a VCF file are used to generate the SFS.
 To avoid this, the data should be downsampled to the number of chromosomes (haploid samples) that maximises the number of SNPs without missing data.
-This heavily relies on the quality of the sequence.
-In this regard, sequencing depth outweights sample size in importance.
+The amount of missing data heavily relies on the quality of the sequence (sequencing depth).

 ```easySFS``` is a Python script (available at <https://github.com/isaacovercast/easySFS>) that generates a SFS file from a VCF file and a tab-delimited population specification file.
 The later file contains the sample names in the first column and the corresponding population names in the second column.
 This file can be directly generated from the VCF file using the custom Perl script ```getpopmap.pl```.
 It works for files containing either two or three populations.